shigueojp/cdk-amplify-react/README.md

 ## Deploying with CDK

+The account you want to deploy have to be bootstrapped first, which means some minimal infrastructure is provisioned into the account so that the CDK can access it.

 1. Run `npm install` inside cdk folder.

-The account you want to deploy have to be bootstrapped first, which means some minimal infrastructure is provisioned into the account so that the CDK can access it.
-2. If first time using CDK, run `cd cdk && cdk bootstrap`
+2. If first time using CDK, run  `cdk bootstrap` inside **cdk** folder.

-For CI/CD for development/test environment in cdk folder:
+For CI/CD - development/test environment inside cdk folder:
   1. Run `cdk deploy CICDDevStack --profile amplify-for-dev-test`

 When the CDK deploy finishes, the pipeline will trigger and in a few minutes, you can check the endpoint created by cloudfront.

-For CI/CD Production environment cdk folder:
+For CI/CD - Production environment inside cdk folder:
   2. Run `cdk deploy ProdAccStack --profile amplify-for-prod`
   3. Run `cdk deploy CICDProdStack --profile amplify-for-dev-test`